-The IRS has issued Notice 2012-52 advising taxpayers that if all other requirements for deductibility are met, contributions to domestic single-member limited liability companies that are wholly owned and controlled by a U.S. charity will be treated as a charitable contribution to a branch or division of that charity.
+The IRS has issued Notice 2012-52 advising taxpayers that if all other requirements for deductibility are met, contributions to domestic, charitable SMLLCs (LLCs wholly owned and controlled by a single U.S. charity) will be treated as a charitable contribution to a branch or division of that charity.

-In Notice 2012-52, the Service recommends, but does not require, that the gift receipt to the donor acknowledge the existence and tax status of the LLC.
-Given this ambiguity and the Service’s history of aggressively challenging charitable income tax deductions, gifts to single member LLCs should be carefully substantiated using a special gift receipt that indicates the sole member’s identity and includes a statement that the LLC is wholly owned by the sole member and treated by its sole member as a disregarded entity for tax purposes.
+In Notice 2012-52, the Service recommends, but does not require, that the gift receipt to the donor acknowledge the existence and tax status of the charitable SMLLC.
+Given this ambiguity and the Service’s history of aggressively challenging charitable income tax deductions, gifts to charitable SMLLCs should be carefully substantiated using a special gift receipt that indicates the sole member’s identity and includes a statement that the charitable SMLLC is wholly owned by the sole member and treated by its sole member as a disregarded entity for tax purposes.

 Effective Date.
 The Notice is effective for charitable contributions made on or after July 31, 2012.
 However, taxpayers may rely on the Notice before its effective date for tax years for which the limitation period on refunds or credits hasn’t expired.